Floral Diagram and Formula

 Floral Diagram and formula:

-Economic importance: These are used as ornaments, oils, edible plants.
+Economic importance: These are used as ornaments, oils, and edible plants.

 - Aparajit, Clitoria ternatea